csswizardry/csswizardry.github.com/about.md

 I am **not** currently accepting any freelance work and will consider any speaking requests on a case-by-case basis.

+Please note, I **do not** offer sponsored, affiliated or review-like content on CSS Wizardry.

 ## inuit.css

 [inuit.css](http://inuitcss.com) is a mature, open source, totally free project of